lucasnantonio/design-process/README.md

 *(source [A List Apart](http://alistapart.com/article/discovery-on-a-budget-part-i))*

 ## 3. Research

+### On surveys
+Regardless of the context in which you’re surveying, best practice is to conduct preliminary user interviews before developing hypotheses.
+During this process, your team will transform generalizations and assumptions about the market into user-focused questions.
+Once you have your hypotheses, you can modify research questions into a survey questionnaire to share across your team for feedback.

 ### Backwards research

 Do your research based on the outcomes you need from it.
 Define the decisions your team needs to make, and work backwards to find which methods to use and which questions to ask: